The Message of Blessed Solanus Casey, OFM Cap

 Eighteen months later, after about a month in the hospital where he endured his pains with fortitude, his long life was completed.
 It was a life spent in total sacrifice for the glory of God by fulfilling to perfection the duties of a Christian, religious, and Priest of God.

 During his final illness he remarked, "I'm offering my sufferings that all might be one.
 If only I could see the conversion of the whole world."
 His last conscious act was to sit up and exclaim, "I give my soul to Jesus Christ."
-Fr.
+Bl.
 Solanus died on July 31, 1957 at the age of 86.
-He is buried at St. Bonaventure Monastery, Detroit, Michigan.
+He was buried in the friars' cemetery at St. Bonaventure Monastery, Detroit, Michigan.
 Due to the many devotees who were visiting his grave, it was decided in 1987 to exhume his body and placed inside the St. Bonaventure Chapel.
 The exhumation and examination of Bl.
 Solanus’ body took place on July 8, 1987.
 His body was then clothed in a new habit, placed in a metal casket, and re-interred in the north transept of St. Bonaventure Church.

 This Message is available as a brochure.
 To receive your free brochure, please call (313) 579-2100 x140, or email: [email protected]